← Back to Home

 Which US Authority Apostilles Your Document?

-The reason for the state vs federal split is rooted in how US jurisdiction works.
-A state Secretary of State only has the authority to certify the seals and signatures of that state's government officials.
-It cannot certify documents from the FBI, DHS, State Department, or other federal offices.
-That authority belongs exclusively to the federal authentication office in Washington D.C.
+The reason for the state vs federal split reflects the federal structure of the United States.
+A state Secretary of State only has the authority to authenticate documents that originated within that state.
+It cannot certify records issued by federal agencies.
+That authority belongs exclusively to the US Department of State Office of Authentications in Washington D.C.

 Why Local Offices Cannot Help